cto-ai/ops-keycloak/readme.md

 ## Caveats

-This library does not attempt to provide full Keycloak functionality integration.
-Currently only public clients are supported.
+This library does not attempt to provide anything close to full Keycloak functionality integration.

 ## Engines